 Chief Investment Officer - Asset Allocation

-Gregory Ellston serves as Chief Investment Officer – Asset Allocation for Confluence.
-In this role, Greg leads the Asset Allocation Investment Committee, which is responsible for setting and implementing policy for the firm’s cyclical ETF strategies.
+As Chief Investment Officer-Asset Allocation, Greg Ellston leads the Asset Allocation Committee, which is responsible for setting and implementing policy for the firm’s cyclical ETF strategies.

 Prior to joining Confluence, Greg was Managing Director of Asset Allocation and Portfolio Construction for the Investment Management Group at TIAA-CREF for nine years.
 In this role, he initiated and constructed a discretionary management platform that grew to over $21 billion during his tenure.
 His group also provided oversight for another $20 billion in assets for a number of affiliates.

 Greg has served on the Securities Industry Association’s Investment Company Committee and has been a member of Morningstar’s Institutional Advisory Council.
-Greg earned his BBA from the University of Mississippi and his MBA from the A.B.
+Greg earned his Bachelor of Business Administration from the University of Mississippi and his MBA from the A.B.
 Freeman School of Business at Tulane University.